SeedProd Logo

 First, to create your coming soon page, navigate to SeedProd » Pages from your WordPress dashboard and click the Set up a Coming Soon Page button under the Coming Soon Mode section.

 You’ll see the coming soon page templates library to choose a new page template and customize your design.
-See this step-by-step guide to create a coming soon page in WordPress for complete instructions on setting up your page.
+See this step-by-step guide to creating a coming soon page in WordPress for complete instructions on setting up your page.

 If you want to password protect your whole WordPress site while under development, it’s super-easy with SeedProd.